abarriosr/content-hub-farm/README.md

         $./bin/chf <CONTAINER> <COMMAND> <COMMAND-ARGUMENTS> ; General format.

         $./bin/chf <container> enable_xdebug ; Enables Xdebug in container.
-        $./bin/chf <container> drush status  ; Executes 'drush status' on site installed in this container
+        $./bin/chf <container> drush status  ; Executes 'drush status' on site installed in this container.
+You can execute any drush command.

   Use this command every time you need to interact with the farm.
   For more instructions on how to use it, you can list all commands.